 The Coroner may decide to do one of three things:

-- He may decide no action is necessary and inform the Registrar to proceed with the death registration.
+- decide no action is necessary and inform the Registrar to proceed with the death registration

-- He may decide to hold a post-mortem examination, in which case a Form 100B will be issued by the Coroner to the Registrar to be used instead of a medical cause of death certificate.
+- decide to hold a post-mortem examination, in which case a Form 100B will be issued by the Coroner to the Registrar to be used instead of a medical cause of death certificate

-- He may decide to hold an inquest.
+- decide to hold an inquest.
 The Coroner's Officer will advise you what to do in these circumstances.